-De Nederlandsche Bank N.V.
-Nicole Stolk, Executive Director Regulation amending the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme (Beleidsregel Reikwijdte en Uitvoering Wft 2017) in connection with the implementation of the deposit quarantee scheme het financieel toezicht - Wft)
+Amendment by De Nederlandsche Bank N.V. dated 28 January 2019 of the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme Wft 2017, with the aim to clarify certain aspects relevant for the execution of the deposit guarantee scheme.